CMedrado/IronBank/README.md

 # Run the application
 $ Make run-local

-# The server will start on port:5000 - go to <http://localhost:3333>
+# The server will start on port:5000 - go to <http://localhost:5000>
 ```

 ### Makefile

 There are three commands to be used as a shortcut.

-- Make build-image:
+- make build-image:
     - This shortcut corresponds to "docker build -t rafaelcmedrado/desafio:latest -f build/Dockerfile .".
-- Make push-image:
+- make push-image:
     - This shortcut corresponds to "docker push rafaelcmedrado/desafio:latest".
-- Make run-local:
+- make run-local:
     - This shortcut corresponds to "docker-compose -f deploy/local/docker-compose.yml up".

 ### 🔢 Environment Variables